twilio/twilio-webchat-react-app/README.md

 <div id="twilio-webchat-widget-root"></div>
 ```

 Finally, add the code to initialize the webchat widget as per following example.
-It is crucial that you update the `serverUrl` with the base URL of your endpoints.
 The React App will then target `/initWebchat` and `/refreshToken` endpoints.
 If you want to use different endpoint urls, make sure to upload the code in `src/sessionDataHandler.ts`.

 For more information about the available options, please check the [Configuration section](#configuration).